RezSat/GeneratedAlgorithms/posts/weighted-prime-average.md

 ---
 title: Weighted Prime Average
-subtitle: Calculates the weighted average of prime numbers within a given range.
+subtitle: Calculates the weighted average of prime numbers less than a given number.
-tags: [prime numbers, average, weighted average, algorithm]
+tags: [prime, average, algorithm]
 verified: false
 ---

 ## Description
-This algorithm calculates the weighted average of prime numbers within a specified range.
+This algorithm calculates the weighted average of prime numbers less than a given number.
 The weight of each prime number is the prime number itself.

 ## Algorithm Explanation
-1. The algorithm first identifies all prime numbers within the given range.
+1. Generate a list of prime numbers less than the given number.
-2. If no prime numbers are found, it returns 0.
+2. If the list of prime numbers is empty, return 0.
-3. It calculates the total weight by summing all the prime numbers.
+3. Calculate the total weight, which is the sum of all prime numbers.
-4. It calculates the weighted sum by summing the square of each prime number.
+4. Calculate the weighted sum, which is the sum of each prime number multiplied by its weight (which is the prime number itself).
-5. Finally, it returns the weighted average by dividing the weighted sum by the total weight.
+5. Calculate the weighted average by dividing the weighted sum by the total weight.

 ## The Full Code
 ```python